 Yanagawa River Cruise

 The hour-long Yanagawa River cruise is by far the most popular attraction in Yanagawa – especially during the spring when the canals are lined with many blooming sakura trees.
 This small town has become so popular with tourists and nearby locals, that it was dubbed the Venice of Japan (but with significantly fewer crowds!).

 But before we go into our experience in Yanagawa, here’s a brief introduction.
 Yanagawa was originally a farming town in which the canals were used for irrigation.
 They have since been transformed into a tourist attraction where you can float down the canals in a wooden donkobune or punting boat with a local guide.

-The oarsman uses a single-pole to guide the punting boat through the canals of Yanagawa while providing entertainment in the form of traditional folk songs in Japanese and pointed out many iconic landmarks in Yanagawa.
+The oarsman uses a single pole to guide the punting boat through the canals of Yanagawa while providing entertainment in the form of traditional folk songs in Japanese and pointing out many iconic landmarks in Yanagawa.

 There are two kinds of Yanagawa river cruises that we saw, something we didn’t know prior to our arrival.
 The first is called the Shared Hakushu Course.
 It is a leisurely sightseeing boat ride that is shared with other tourists – this is the one we went on.